MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-terraform-tutorial.md

 ## Step 1.
 Create Role

 1. A role is a collection of privileges you can apply to users.
-First we will create a role resource in Terraform.
+First, we will create a role resource in Terraform.

     ```hcl
     resource "materialize_role" "dev_role" {